marble999/freshlygenerated/content/posts/Chili-Lobster-With-Texas-Toast.md

 * 1 cup diced tomatoes

-* 6 Texas-style whole-grain or semi-sweet or other whole-grain breads (I like to make it tomato-yellow), halved lengthwise or if you’re using whole loaves, or a new sourdough, toasted
+* 6 Texas-style whole-grain or semi-sweet or other whole-grain breads (I like to make it tomato-yellow), halved lengthwise or if you're using whole loaves, or a new sourdough, toasted

 * 2 or 3 large tomatoes, peeled, seeded, seeded, chopped